-Laboratory and DiagnosticThe Garrison-Foster Health Center employs the services of a state-licensed and certified medical laboratory.
-Our lab offers a broad range of testing services, some of which can be performed in house.
+Lab and DiagnosticThe Garrison-Foster Health Center employs the services of a state-licensed and certified medical laboratory.
+Our practice offers a broad range of testing services, some of which can be performed in-house.
 Many of our services come at no cost.
 Our staff are courteous and professional and will hold your information in the utmost confidence.
 All of our testing services are confidential, although some tests require further reporting to state and federal agencies.
-Upon referral from a Colby provider, we can also process your local or out of state lab order.
-Please make an appointment with Health Services for this referral.
-Our lab staff can perform the following tests onsite:
+Practitioners can order additional diagnostic tests, which are performed at MaineGeneral Hospital in Waterville.
+These tests include, but are not limited to:

 - Ultrasound/CT scan